 Data quality management provides tools to assist in the successful delivery of products and services by standardizing processes and increasing workflow efficiencies.

 The process of using formal methods to detect existing features, attributes, and relationships in a database that do not meet established quality requirements.
 These methods include automated capabilities (such as Data Reviewer's automated checks) and semiautomated capabilities that facilitate visual review (such as the Browse Features tool).

 Error results and their life cycle describe an error result's state in the quality assurance (QA) or quality control (QC) process.
 There are three cycles in an error result's life cycle: review, correction, and verification.
 Status information provides updates on how a record has been reviewed, corrected, or verified, and includes who changed the error to a new cycle and when.

 A feature or row record that identifies deviations in accuracy or correctness of a feature or table row in data.
 The record contains information that identifies the data source, error condition and severity, and life cycle and status information.
 Error results are created using data checks or inspection tools and are stored in a geodatabase using either the Reviewer workspace schema or geodatabase system tables (Attribute rules).

 Reviewer batch jobs

 Reviewer batch jobs are containers for configured ArcGIS Data Reviewer data checks.
 They can include checks that validate spatial relationships, attribute consistency, and feature integrity metadata content.
 Batch jobs are created in ArcMap and stored as .rbj files that can be added to a project.
-You can use a batch job to validate your data using the Execute Reviewer Batch Job geoprocessing tool.
+You can use a batch job to validate your data using the Execute Reviewer Batch Job tool.

 A Reviewer workspace is a geodatabase that contains the tables and feature classes needed to store error results created using Data Reviewer tools during the data validation process.
-You can enable a geodatabase to store error results by using the Enable Data Reviewer geoprocessing tool.
+You can enable a geodatabase to store error results by using the Enable Data Reviewer tool.